davidthewatson/craw/README.md

 # craw
-Recursive scraping pipeline with scrapy and mongo
+Recursive scraping pipeline with scrapy and postgresql